 Lump Sum: You invest your money in one go.
 This strategy is likely to yield greater returns.
 However, timing in the market can be an important factor affecting these returns.
 If you have the risk appetite and funds, this option can be an excellent opportunity to create wealth.

 Saving is undoubtedly good financial practice, but few people know how to save effectively.
 Make sure you have these in place:

 Let’s say you want to save X amount every month, but you may be unable to keep this up.
 Instead of relying on manual transactions, set up an automated standing order with your bank to debit a certain monthly amount to be put away as savings.

 It is widely acknowledged, that before you can bring in new money, you should stop wasting your existing funds.
 Recognise fruitless expenditures and nip them in the bud.
 This could also mean incurring a sizeable one-time expense if recurring ones can be eliminated.

 3. Planning for the long-term

-The first thing that you should ideally consider when planning your money is setting aside an emergency fund.
-Once that is taken care of, you can focus on your larger aspirations.
+Setting aside an emergency fund is The first thing you should consider when planning your money.
+Once that is resolved, you can focus on your larger aspirations.
 Your investment strategy should reflect these goals.
 If you want results in the long run, you must stay invested for that period.
 Choosing your investments means looking at hidden charges and fees, the risk involved, the lock-in period, and return rates.
-A professional financial adviser can help you determine the best options keeping in mind your target.
+A professional financial adviser can help you determine the best options considering your target.